vuejs/rfcs/active-rfcs/0000-router-navigation-failures.md

 The current behavior of Vue Router regarding the promise returned by `push` is inconsistent with `router.afterEach` and `router.onError`.
 Ideally, we should be able to catch all succeeded and failed navigations globally and locally but we can only do it locally.

 - `onError` is only triggered on thrown errors and `next(new Error())`
-- `afterEach` is only called iif there is a navigation
+- `afterEach` is only called if there is a navigation
 - `redirect` should behave the same as `next('/url')` in a Navigation guard

 The differences between the Promise resolution/rejection vs `router.afterEach` and `router.onError` are inconsistent and confusing.